gitbls/pistrong/README.md

 ## pistrong

-Once strongSwan has been installed and configured, and the CA has been created, presumably using makeMyCA, use `pistrong` to manage users. `pistrong` provides commands to manage the CA, add, revoke, delete, or list users, and simple strongSwan service management (start, stop, restart, enable, disable, status, and reload).
+Once strongSwan has been installed and configured, and the CA has been created, presumably using `makeMyCA`, use `sudo pistrong` to manage users. `pistrong` provides commands to manage the CA, add, revoke, delete, or list users, and simple strongSwan service management (start, stop, restart, enable, disable, status, and reload).